Your shopping cart is empty!

 UK shipping is usually 1-3 working days from the dispatch date to most UK mainland addresses.
 For international shipping delivery times, please see https://proshotcatapults.com/shipping

 A confirmation email is automatically sent to the email address you have entered at checkout.
 Please check your email's junk/spam folder if you have not received this email after placing your order.
 If you can't find the emails in your inbox or junk/spam folder, you may have entered your email address incorrectly at checkout.
-Please contact us using the contact form here and we can correct this for you.
+Please use our contact form here to contact us and we can correct this for you

 We offer a few low-cost catapults that are great for starting out and developing your shooting skills, such as the Pro-Shot Ballistic Sport or some of the SimpleShot range of slingshots, but really almost all the catapults we sell are perfectly fine for anyone new to the sport to start learning with.
 There is a lot of variety when it comes to catapults and there are no right answers or one-size-fits-all solutions to our sport.
 We recommend new shooters do a bit of research in to shooting safety and techniques, and the different types of catapults, bands, shooting styles etc to see what they would like to try.
 The Gamekeeper Pocket Poacher range (PPSG, PPMG & PPMG+) may be our most popular catapults (and its hard not to recommend these catapults to anyone, novice or expert, because they're fantastic designs) however we offer a lot of different catapults from some really amazing designers and for us it really does come down to trying different catapults and learning new shooting styles and techniques.

 Most of our catapults come with a band set, fixing strips if necessary and instructions on how to attach the bands.
 All bands have a limited life and we always recommend buying spare bands when ordering because you will need them eventually.
 The only other things you need are ammo and eye protection!
 Full details of what is included with each catapult can be read in the product description on each product page.